Why A Dehumidifier Blows Hot Air and Why It’s Quite Alright Too

 4. The coils are dirty

 When your dehumidifier coils are too dirty, they could release too much heat into the room.
 Thus, you need to check them!

-Think, when did you last clean the dehumidifier coils?
-If it has been some time, well, they could be the cause for the dehumidifier blowing hot air.
+Think about it: when did you last clean the dehumidifier coils?
+If it has been some time, well, they could be the cause of the dehumidifier blowing hot air.

 There is no problem with dehumidifiers blowing warm air, but if it is too hot, check the coils.
-You can check the user manual that came with the appliance to know how to clean them.
+You can check the user manual that came with the appliance to learn how to clean it.